-• Classroom Behavior Chart:
+Classroom Behavior Chart

-Each class will have a classroom behavior chart that is an immediate visual monitor of the class and individual's successes.
+Each class will have a classroom behavior chart that is an immediate visual monitor of the class and individual's successes and behaviors that warrant correction.
 Administration and procedures for classroom behavior chart is at the discretion of each classroom teacher.
+The class guidelines may be based on the percentage of highest and lowest performance based factors on the behavior chart.